MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 You can rely on an administrator to grant the permissions your app needs at the [Azure portal](https://portal.azure.com); though, often a better option is to provide a sign-up experience for administrators by using the Azure AD V2 `/adminconsent` endpoint.
 Please refer to the [instructions on constructing an Admin Consent URL](https://developer.microsoft.com/graph/docs/concepts/auth_v2_service#3-get-administrator-consent) for more information.

 > [!NOTE]
 > Constructing the Tenant Admin Consent URL requires a configured Redirect URI/Reply URL in the [App Registration Portal](https://apps.dev.microsoft.com/).
-To add reply URLs for your bot, access your bot registration, choose Advanced Options => Edit Application Manifest.
+To add reply URLs for your bot, access your bot registration, choose Advanced Options -> Edit Application Manifest.
 Add your Redirect URL to the `replyUrls` collection.

 > [!IMPORTANT]
-> Any time you make a change to your application's permissions, you must also repeat the Admin Consent process.
+> Anytime you make a change to your application's permissions, you must also repeat the Admin Consent process.
 Changes made in the app registration portal will not be reflected until consent has been reapplied by the tenant's administrator.